Connect with others who understand.

 Talk With Others Who Understand

 MyMyelomaTeam is the social network for people with myeloma and their loved ones.
-More than 16,000 members come together to ask questions, give advice, and share their experiences of life with myeloma.
+More than 28,000 members come together to ask questions, give advice, and share their experiences of life with blood cancer.

-Have you experienced fainting with multiple myeloma?
+Have you fainted after cancer treatment for myeloma?
+How about from symptoms like high levels of calcium in the blood?
 Share your experience in the comments below or by posting on your Activities page.

 Sarah Winfrey is a writer at MyHealthTeam.
 Learn more about her here.